 Any agency of the U.S. Government may request MIT-LL to undertake studies, research, or technology development projects within the general scope of the contract.
-This does not mean that every request will be fulfilled; there is a process to determine which work MIT LL will elect to take on.
+This does not mean that every request will be fulfilled; there is a process to determine which work MIT

+LL will elect to take on.
 The following project documents relevant to the project sponsor are required to initiate a new project:

-Document Description Project Statement of Work (SOW) Defines the specifically identifiable R&D work requirements.
-This document is typically near-term, may evolve over time, and is formulated, managed, and maintained directly between the project sponsor and MIT-LL.
+Document Description Project Statement of Work (SOW) Defines the specifically identifiable R&D work requirements, and non- technical aspects of project management, including selection and implementation of a sponsor-assigned Distribution Statement (as required by DoDI 5230.24) and sponsor-identification of projects that will use or generate Controlled Unclassified Information (CUI) This document is typically near-term, may evolve over time, and is formulated, managed, and maintained directly between the project sponsor and MIT-LL.
 This document is not contractually binding, therefore, it may be updated at any point between the sponsor and MIT-LL, provided that the changes are within scope of the Grey Book Technical Summary.
 If the SOW itself is classified MIT-LL and the project sponsor shall work together to create a Project SOW that will be maintained at the appropriate classification level.
-Grey Book Developed collaboratively between MIT-LL and the sponsor, this Technical document establishes a broad contract technical scope which will be an Summary attachment to the applicable Task Order issued under the Prime Contract.
+Grey Book Technical Summary Developed collaboratively between MIT-LL and the sponsor, this document establishes a broad contract technical scope which will be an attachment to the applicable Task Order issued under the Prime Contract.
 AND Fulfills the Sponsors requirement for MIT-LL to develop a long term, strategic plan of the anticipated research area.
 The sponsor and MIT-LL will maintain this document at the appropriate classification level.
 Due to the classified nature of the work, when providing this document to AFLCMC/AZS, the Grey Book Technical Summary may simply state the project number and "classified" as the description.
 Special Checklist Documents the project sponsor concurrence with the Grey Book technical summary, the associated total estimated cost, total estimated period of performance, and if applicable, the sponsor's severability determination.
 MIT-LL may facilitate this process by populating the checklist with basic project data.
 The sponsor is responsible for signing and submitting the checklist to AFLCMC AZS at AFLCMC.AZS.MIT.LL@us.af.mil .
 NOTE: The checklist is designed to facilitate review at an unclassified level.
 If the checklist cannot be filled out or sent at an unclassified level, AFLCMC AZS Contracting representatives will arrange review in an appropriate location.
 Ensure the document is marked per the program's Security Classification Guidance.